google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 <tr><th colspan="2">Raises</th></tr>

 <tr> <td> `ValueError` </td> <td> 1.
 In case of invalid user-provided data (not
-of type tuple, list, TensorShape, or dict).
-2. If the model requires call arguments that are agnostic to the input shapes (positional or kwarg in call signature).
+of type tuple, list, `TensorShape`, or dict).
+2. If the model requires call arguments that are agnostic to the input shapes (positional or keyword arg in call signature).
 3. If not all layers were properly built.
 4. If float type inputs are not supported within the layers.

 In each of these cases, the user should build their model by calling it on real tensor data.